-The company entered into a Consultancy Agreement with Adrian Hinton to perform the duties of Acting Chief Financial Officer, which agreement had a term ending June 30, 2021.
-Under the agreement, Mr. Hinton received a consulting fee of A\$1,500 (plus goods and services tax) per day.
+The company entered into a Consultancy Agreement with Adrian Hinton to perform the duties of Acting Chief Financial Officer.
 The Consultancy Agreement is subject to termination by either party on one months' notice.
-By a letter agreement dated June 28, 2021, Mr. Hinton's fees payable under the Consultancy Agreement were changed to A\$20,000 (plus goods and services tax) per month for the period commencing July 1, 2021 until March 25, 2022, and the term of the agreement was extended through such date.
+By a letter agreement dated June 28, 2021, Mr. Hinton's fees payable under the Consultancy Agreement were changed to A\$20,000 (plus goods and services tax) per month for the period commencing July 1, 2021 until March 25, 2022, and extended to June 30, 2022, and the term of the agreement was extended through such date.
+The company subsequently agreed to extend the term of Mr. Hinton's Consultancy Agreement through June 30, 2022.
 All other terms of the Consultancy Agreement remain the same.